conversejs/converse.js/docs/source/setup.rst

    when calling **converse.initialize** (see ./index.html).
    Additionally you need to pass in valid **jid**, **sid**, **rid** and **bosh_service_url** values.

+   The :ref:`prebind` configuration setting can be used together with the :ref:`keepalive` setting.
+This means you only have to prebind once for the first page the user loads and not anymore for subsequent pages.

+   For more info, please refer to the :ref:`configuration-variables` section.

 Example code for server-side prebinding